jasam-sheja/OUMVLP-OF-challenge/README.md

 ```bash
 python compute_OF_RAFT.py --video_file <path-to-rgb-video-file> --silhouette_file <path-to-sil-video-file> --output_file <path-to-output-optical-flow-video-file>
 ```
+Please note that appying the above command is not recommended for large datasets.
+It is recommended to use the above functions in your own dataset preparation code.

 **Note**: Please make sure that both the input rgbs and silhouettes are synchronized and have the same number of frames.